cloudoperators/greenhouse/docs/reference/components/pluginpreset.md

 ## Feature Flag

-CEL expression evaluation in PluginPresets requires the feature flag `pluginPreset.expressionEvaluationEnabled` to be set to `true` in the Greenhouse feature flags ConfigMap.
+CEL expression evaluation is disabled by default.
+To enable it, set `pluginPreset.expressionEvaluationEnabled: true` in the Greenhouse feature flags ConfigMap.

-When disabled (default: `true`), expressions are not evaluated by the PluginPreset controller and are copied to the created Plugin as `expression` fields.

 ```yaml
 # greenhouse-feature-flags ConfigMap